 The point of it: Why do vaccine delivery methods vary?

-Some vaccines are injected into muscle, some under the skin and others are given orally.
+Some vaccines are injected into muscle; others are given orally, or under the skin.
 What difference does it make to our immune response?

 When most people think of vaccines, a needle in the arm springs to mind.
 But vaccines can be injected into other tissues, and some don’t involve needles at all.
 These various methods of administration can affect how fast the medicine is released, the type of immune cells it encounters and the side effects associated with the vaccine.
 They may also affect how easy it is to deliver the vaccine – particularly in low-resource settings.
 Here is a guide to vaccine delivery methods.